ETS-ReactNative2/StreamPools/README.md

 Digital assets (money) streams are possible today, thanks to blockchain technology.
 However, the benefits do not end here.
 Important to emphasize is the fact that digital assets have no borders.
 It doesn't matter at all if I want to pay a person/business in the country I live in or on the other side of the globe, and it's quick.
 Quicker than with any traditional payment provider.
 It'd be especially convenient for businesses that are already being paid for their services in digital assets or accept them as a form of payment.
 They would not have to off ramp to traditional finance to acquire FIAT money to fulfill their obligations.
 It'd also be convenient for those beneficiaries that want to get exposure to 'crypto' as they would directly be paid in digital assets without a need to on ramp.

 Lastly, on top of this pie we can put a cherry.
 What if our streams can generate additional passive income?
 Thanks to existance of on-chain money markets in form of lending protocols it's also possible.
-Let's imagine being a business owner.
-One sets aside funds for pay roll.
+Let's imagine being a business owner that sets aside funds for pay roll.
 Those funds sit idly or accrue some modest interest on a traditional savings account until they're paid out to one's employees.
 But it does not have to be the case anymore.
 Those funds can earn competitive interest on one of the lending protocols out there while continuously being streamed to the employees.
 It's not the end.
 After the funds are credited to the employees on per second basis, they also can earn interest for employees until withdrawn.

-As the world is too complex to be changed all at once, the `Stream Pools` project proposes a simple solution that can be used for streaming from one to many, i.e. from a company to it's contractors/employees.
+As the world is too complex to be changed all at once, the `Stream Pools` project proposes a simple solution that can be used for streaming in from one-to-many model, i.e. from a company to it's contractors/employees.
 More details below.

 ## Market Research

 ### The first mover

 The first person to try their best to implement the concept of money streaming was Paul Razvan Berg.
 He is the author of [EIP-1620: Money Streaming](https://eips.ethereum.org/EIPS/eip-1620) and founder of [Sablier](https://sablier.finance/).
 Although the EIP-1620 has never become a living standard (the proposal has not been passed and is stagnant) it clearly laid out the motivation behind and specification.
-The goal was to achieve "standardised interface aims to change the way we think about long-term financial commitments.
+The goal was to achieve "standardised interface [that] aims to change the way we think about long-term financial commitments.
 Thanks to blockchains, payments need not be sent in chunks (e.g. monthly salaries), as there is much less overhead in paying-as-you-go.
 Money as a function of time would better align incentives in a host of scenarios".
 Berg implemented this vision by bringing to life Sablier, the protocol for real-time finance built on top of ERC-1620.
 With "payday, everyday", Sablier tries solve the problem of discrete salary payments by setting up streams of assets from employers to employees who can withdraw as much as they earned to date without the need to wait until payday.
 Sablier is currently present on Ethereum, Arbitrum, Avalanche, BSC, Optimism and Polygon and until Jul 10th, 2021 (the most recent data) helped to create [978 salary streams](https://dune.xyz/queries/7513).

 The implementation of Sablier's streams is simple.
 Every ERC-20-token-based stream has a sender, a recipient, fixed deposit and total streaming duration.
 One sender = one recipient = one stream.
 The funds are deposited in the smart contract and get unlocked to the recipient as a function of time.
 If somebody wants to send token to multiple people, they have to create multiple streams.
 The streams cannot be modified after creation.

 ### Second iteration

-It didn't take much time for a new generation of a asset streaming solution to appear.
+It didn't take much time for a new generation of an asset streaming solution to appear.
 [Superfluid](https://www.superfluid.finance/home) takes it to a whole different level.
 Unlike Sablier, they provide a solution that does not require capital lockups.
 It's enough to maintain the balance over a certain level to keep the streams open.
 Superfluid provides a new token standard that acts like a wrapper over any token.
 When wrapped, a token gains new real-time streaming functionalities that are gas-less and capital efficient.
 The solution is composable and modular, but also a way more complex than Sablier.
-As there's no lockup required, to keep the protocol healthy Superfluid had to come up with solvency assessment and liquidations mechanism.
+As there's no lockup required so to keep the protocol healthy Superfluid had to come up with solvency assessment and liquidations mechanism.
 For that third party actors have to be engaged and incentivized to constantly keep an eye on the protocol and close the streams if they violate the rules.
-It's a trade off between a requirement of a lock-up that freezes the assets until they're spent and capital efficiency that let's the users create the streams with minimal amount of funding and requires them to maintain healthy balance.
+It's a trade off between a requirement of a lock-up that freezes the assets until they're spent and capital efficiency that lets the users create the streams with minimal amount of funding and requires them to maintain healthy balance.

 Superfluid is currently present on Arbitrum, Gnosis Chain, Optimism and Polygon.
 According to the [Dune Analytics dashboard](https://dune.xyz/msilb7/Testing-Superfluid) that provides data from Polygon, there's currently ca. $3.8 million/month flowing through Superfluid.